OP-TEE/optee_docs/architecture/crypto.rst

        versions.

     2. Provide an easy way to disable some families of algorithms at compile-time to save space.
-See `LibTomCrypt` below.
+See sw_crypto_lib_ below.

 [3] crypto_*()
 **************